 The bill aims to amend and update the establishment and functions of the West Virginia Law Institute, which serves as an official advisory law revision and reform agency located at the West Virginia University College of Law.
 Key changes include the rephrasing of the institute's authority and purpose, emphasizing its role in promoting the clarification and simplification of state laws, improving justice administration, and conducting legal research.
-The bill also specifies the institute's duties, such as making recommendations to the Joint Committee on Government and Finance, studying legal defects, and submitting reports that may include proposed bills.
+The bill also specifies the institute's duties, such as making recommendations to the Joint Committee on Government and Finance, studying legal defects, and organizing annual meetings for discussions on current legal issues.

 Additionally, the bill revises the composition and governance of the institute's council, detailing the selection process for its members, including justices, judges, and attorneys, while establishing a four-year term for elected members.
-It introduces provisions for reimbursement of citizen members and allows the institute to employ a director and assistants with reasonable compensation.
-The bill clarifies that the institute acts solely in an advisory capacity, with its reports and publications distributed as directed by the institute, and it is not subject to certain state regulations.
+It introduces provisions for reimbursement of citizen members and allows the institute to employ a director and assistants.
+The bill clarifies that the institute acts solely in an advisory capacity, with its reports and studies distributed as directed, and it is not subject to certain state regulations.
+Overall, the amendments aim to enhance the effectiveness and operational structure of the West Virginia Law Institute.

 Statutes affected: Introduced Version: 4-12-1, 4-12-2, 4-12-3, 4-12-4, 4-12-5, 4-12-6